phiresky/thought-forge-ai/README.md

 I think the output could be improved a bit with better prompts, and significantly with more cherry-picking or using (human) source material or at least inspiration.
 It currently also doesn't generate first-person personal stories which I might add later.

-I've also noticed that LLM is more deterministic than I thought.
+I've also noticed that the LLM is more deterministic than I thought.
 Even with temperature 1 it kept generating the same or similar topics, so I had to add the previous topics into the context.
 The same happens for the monologues, they often have too similar content, probably they would also need context of previous texts in order to generate more different content.

 ## Steps and Tools